Flex PCBs in Satellite Applications: Lighter Than the Clouds

-We are witnessing intensified race among various space agencies for supremacy over the skies since the past few years.
+We are witnessing intensified race among various space agencies for supremacy over the skies for the past few years.
 As per reports by the United Nations Office for Outer Space Affairs (UNOOSA), more than 4,500 artificial satellites are orbiting the earth with an increase of 4.87% compared to the previous years.
 Additionally, the increasing interest for flexible PCBs in satellite applications is attributed to the longer lifecycle and the increased flexibility.
-The viability of a flex PCBs for satellite applications is dependent on capability PCB design to operate without fault anywhere up to 10 years.
+The viability of flex PCBs for satellite applications is dependent on the capability of the PCB design to operate without fault anywhere up to 10 years.

-Development of flex PCBs for satellite application has gathered significant interest among several space agencies.
-Numerous benefits of flex technology are the primary reasons that drive industry players towards the adoption of flexible PCBs.
-It is evident that the design and development of the space-based commercial satellite products are given primary importance in comparison with other electronics and PCBs.
+The development of flex PCBs for satellite application has gathered significant interest among several space agencies.
+The numerous benefits of flex technology are the primary reasons that drive industry players towards the adoption of flexible PCBs.
+It is evident that the design and development of space-based commercial satellite products are given primary importance in comparison with other electronics and PCBs.

-Special attention is given to flex PCB design and development in order to meet the quality and reliability during higher frequency applications.
-Manufacturers need to ensure the design of printed circuit boards follows certain mandates during high-frequency applications.
+Special attention is given to flex PCB design in order to meet the quality and reliability in higher frequency applications.
+Manufacturers need to ensure the design of flex printed circuit boards follows certain mandates in high-frequency applications.

 Complexity Associated with Commercial Satellite Elements